Christmas Wish List 2017

 Disclosure: This post contains affiliate links.
-At no additional cost to you, I will earn a commission if you click through and make a purchase, which helps keep this site running and my ponies in hay for the winter!
+At no additional cost to you, I will earn a small commission if you click through and make a purchase.

 I’ve heard I’m not the easiest person to shop for.